PaulTran47/latex-cv-with-biblatex/index.md

 To work with the source code and tailor this CV for your own needs, you will need the following installed:

 * Latest version of MikTeX or TeXLive.
-* The following LaTeX packages (more information can be found on [CTAN](https://ctan.org/): Biblatex, inputenc, fontenc, newtxtext, booktabs, fmtcount, refcount, xcolor, hyperref, paralist, ragged2e, datetime, url, fancyhdr, lastpage, enumitem, geometry, titlesec, and array.
+* The following LaTeX packages (more information can be found on [CTAN](https://ctan.org/): Biblatex, newtxtext, fontenc, booktabs, fmtcount, refcount, xcolor, hyperref, paralist, ragged2e, datetime, url, fancyhdr, lastpage, enumitem, geometry, titlesec, and array.

 ## Details